omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 ### Creating a class that fits the SIR model to provided epidemic data

 The final class used in this program is `fit_param`.
-This class takes input from a vector containing a wave of epidemic data.
+This class contains a constructor that takes input from a vector containing a wave of epidemic data.
 This can either be from the member function `read_report::getSolve()` or from `solve_SIR::getSolve()` where the input for `solve_SIR` is from the sample parameter file.
-It also takes the input for the population size and length of the report vector.
-It has an associated member function `getParam()` that fits the SIR model to the provided data input.
-The code for `fit_param` can be seen below.
+It also takes the input for the population size and length of the report vector. `fit_param` also has an associated member function `getParam()` that fits the SIR model to the provided data input.
+The code for the class `fit_param` can be seen below.

 ``` cpp
 class fit_param